Bubble Pop! (song)

 "Bubble Pop!" is a song recorded by South Korean singer Hyuna for her debut extended play Bubble Pop!
 (2011).
 It was released as the title track from the EP by Cube Entertainment and Universal Music on July 5, 2011.
 The lyrics were written by Shinsadong Tiger and Choi Kyusung, who also composed the music.
-In order to promote the song and EP, Hyuna appeared on several South Korean music programs, including Music Bank, Show!
+To promote the song and EP, Hyuna appeared on several South Korean music programs, including Music Bank, Show!
 Music Core and Inkigayo.
 A music video for the song was released on July 4 and has surpassed 100 million views on YouTube, making her the first female Korean solo artist to reach this milestone.

-The single was a commercial success peaking at number 4 on the Gaon Digital Chart in its weekly issue and at number 6 in its monthly issue.
+The single peaked at number 4 on the Gaon Digital Chart in its weekly issue and at number 6 in its monthly issue.
 The song also charted at number 40 for the year-end chart.
-The song is also featured in the 2017 dance video game Just Dance 2018.
-In 2016, the song was parodied in the Family Guy episode "Candy, Quahog Marshmallow".

 Background and release

 On June 26, 2011, Cube Entertainment confirmed that Hyuna would make her comeback on July with a new mini-album.
-They revealed, “The title track is an upgraded version of HyunA’s usual style.
-We’ll be promoting a track with a heavy beat that emphasizes HyunA’s powerful performance style.”
+They revealed, "The title track is an upgraded version of HyunA’s usual style.
+We’ll be promoting a track with a heavy beat that emphasizes HyunA’s powerful performance style."
 The song was released digitally and on the EPs Bubble Pop! on July 5, 2011.

-On July 11, 2011, Hyuna released the practice video for “Bubble Pop".
+On July 11, 2011, Hyuna released the practice video for "Bubble Pop".